aanand1811/ride-price/README.md

 kubectl get pods -n ride-pricing --watch
 ```

-Note: This system is designed to be cloud-deployable (e.g., AWS EC2/EKS).
-The current implementation is validated on a local Kubernetes cluster.
+> **Note:** This system is designed to be cloud-deployable (e.g., AWS EC2/EKS).
+> The current implementation has been validated on a local Kubernetes cluster.

 ---

 ## Load Testing